arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 send(data: string): Promise\<void\>

-Sends a message to the server after a TLSSocket connection is established.
+Sends a message to the server after a TLS socket connection is established.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Communication.NetStack